angr/ci-settings/README.md

 # ci-settings

-This is our repo containing the docker image used for our azure CI.
+This is our repo containing the docker image used for our CI.
 Most people won't need to touch this, and instead should use our regular images.
 This is mostly useful if you are either hacking on CI, or super confused why tests are failing for your pull request.